mlapinm/A02Nh/html6ccna/b107tabs.md

 0 maps to 00000000
 11111111 11111000 00000000 00000000
 Table end.
-Table 13-7 Keep-Reading and Take-Exam Goals for This Chapterís Topics Before Moving to the Next Section Before Taking the Exam Focus OnÖ Learning how Being correct and fast
+Table 13-7 Keep-Reading and Take-Exam Goals for This Chapter‚Äôs Topics Before Moving to the Next Section Before Taking the Exam Focus On‚Ä¶ Learning how Being correct and fast
 Tools Allowed All Your brain and a notepad
 Goal: Accuracy 90% correct 100% correct
 Goal: Speed Any speed 10 seconds